ebi-uniprot/coding-guidelines/franklin_release.md

 # Franklin release

 Franklin releases can happen at anything  point in time.
-1. Merge feature branch into master
+1. Merge feature branch into main
 2. Update dependencies and push after running tests.
 If breaking change/too much effort, create relevant Jira(s).
 If in doubt ask for help.
 3. Bump franklin coverage
 4. Release the module: `yarn release`